 With the exception of Sunday (check-in), campers should be dropped off at the Baseline Tennis Center by 8:40am each morning.
 It is ok for campers to be dropped off before 8:40am, but no supervision can be guaranteed before then.
 Camp concludes each day at 5:00pm.
 Campers should be picked up in front of the Baseline Tennis Center (on 4th St.) and will be supervised at that location until 5:10pm.
 Lunch is included for all day campers.

 The Baseline Tennis Center features 22 courts, 10 indoor and 12 outdoor.

-Campers reside on campus in the dorms (name TBD) on campus.
+Campers reside on campus in the Territorial Dorms (2014) on campus.
 Camp dorms, dining halls and courts are all walking distance from each other.
 A beautiful campus, Minnesota boasts superb dorms with air-conditioning.
 Singles and triples may be available upon request, but cannot be guaranteed.